casudo/Kickbase-Insights/README.md

 **Backend:**
 - Fix all TODOs
-- Measure time of API calls and display them under Misc?
 - Add best practice to seperate duplicate variables names from modules (e.g. user and user.
 Which one is the module and which one is the variable?)
 - Fix TZ in Ubuntu image ([Stackoverflow](https://serverfault.com/questions/683605/docker-container-time-timezone-will-not-reflect-changes))
 - Discord notifications